nmggithub/Kass/Sources/Mach/Core/Core.docc/Port/Bootstrap/PortInitializableByServiceName.md

 # ``Mach/PortInitializableByServiceName``

-Conformance to this protocol allows a custom port class to represent a specific service from the bootstrap server like so:
+Conformance to this protocol allows a custom port class to represent a specific service name:

 ```swift
 class CustomPort: Mach.PortInitializableByServiceName {